Rafelito19/ChromeTifWithRotation/README.md

 # ChromeTifWithRotation
-Display tif images in chrome  with avility to rotate
+Display tif images in chrome  with ability   to rotate